pitrackster/rtmidi-bridge/README.md

 - install [Zeroconf](https://pypi.org/project/zeroconf/) with `pip3 install zeroconf`
 - install [rtmidi](https://github.com/SpotlightKid/python-rtmidi) with `pip3 install python-rtmidi`
-  - python-rtmidi relies on libasound2-dev so pip3 will fail if this package is not installed
+  - pip3 install will enventually fail beacause of unmet dependencies... on my ditro (Ubuntu Studio 20.04) it was libasound2-dev && libjack-jackd2-dev

 ## USE IT

-> on iOS you can use the free [MIDI Wrench](https://apps.apple.com/us/app/midi-wrench/id589243566) tool to test midi messages

 - enable ALSA virtual midi module `sudo modprobe snd-virmidi` (Bitwig is ALSA MIDI only)
+  - you can also add this module permanently by editing the modules.conf file (on Ubuntu Studio `/etc/modules-load.d/modules.conf`)
 - be sure to have an iDevice connected on the same network as your computer
 - launch `rtmidi-bridge.py` (with my python install it is `python3 rtmidi-bridge.py`)
   - you can also do `chmod +x rtmidi-bridge.py` and then launch with `./rtmidi-bridge.py`
-- you'll be asked for several questions... among them you'll have to choose the appropriate midi input / output (you should see your iDevice)
+- answer the questions (below is a full example on my computer)

 ```bash
 # answer yes if you want to log informations